gcallah/MiscWriting/AI/AIAlchemists.md

 am, simply extending the span of my life and making it easier for me to avoid disease and hardship is only a means of drawing out my existential angst over a longer and longer stretch of meaningless existence.

+For example, Kurzweil never seems to consider if these "silicon-based humans" need a purpose.
+Let us say we grant that his fantasy of a world in which most "humans" are actually machines comes true, won't any of them ever ask "What is the point of all this computation we are doing?"
+Or will they be fully satisfied simply to compute more and more things, faster and faster, without any clue as to why they are doing so?